ibm-cloud-docs/containers/cs_app.md

         ```
         {: pre}

-    3. Get the name of the container that is running in the pod.
+    3. Get the name of the container that runs in the pod.

         ```
         kubectl describe pod <pod_name>